Maplewood station

 Maplewood is a train station that serves New Jersey Transit's Morristown Line and Gladstone Branch (commonly known as the Morris and Essex Lines) in the township of Maplewood, Essex County, New Jersey.
-Located in downtown Maplewood at 145 Dunnell Road (near the intersection with Maplewood Avenue), the station services trains from New York Penn Station and Hoboken Terminal to the east along with trains to Summit, Dover, Hackettstown and Gladstone to the west.
+Located in "The Village" in Maplewood at 145 Dunnell Road (near the intersection with Maplewood Avenue), the station services trains from New York Penn Station and Hoboken Terminal to the east along with trains to Summit, Dover, Hackettstown and Gladstone to the west.

 History

 Service in Maplewood began on September 28, 1837 with the opening of the Morris and Essex Railroad.
 At that time, service in then-Jefferson Village was limited to a flag stop at the Montgomery–Ogden House on Jefferson Street, a house built in the 18th century.
 Daniel Beach and his wife bought the property and the kitchen served as the waiting room for trains to stop.
 Known only as the "Stone House" stop, the name Maplewood was not attached until c.
 1860.
 The Montgomery–Ogden House served as the station until 1859, when a new depot was built by a land speculator at Baker Street and Maplewood Avenue.

 The 1860 depot was replaced by the Delaware, Lackawanna and Western Railroad in 1901 with the current structure.
 Construction finished in January 1902.